aohua/redux-state-sync/readme.md

 # Redux-State-Sync

-A light weight middleware to sync your redux state across browser tabs.
-This module will listens to the window storage event and triggers exactly the same actions triggered in other tabs to make the redux state sync.
-Furthermore you can also passing in an ignore list to ignore the actions which you don't want to trigger in other tabs(like Api requests).
+A lightweight middleware to sync your redux state across browser tabs.
+It will listen to the window storage event and dispatch exactly the same actions dispatched in other tabs to keep the redux state in sync.
+Furthermore, you can also pass a list of actions to ignore, so that they wouldn't be dispatched in other tabs (e.g. API requests).

 [![travis build](https://img.shields.io/travis/AOHUA/redux-state-sync.svg)](https://travis-ci.org/AOHUA/redux-state-sync)
 [![downloads](https://img.shields.io/npm/dm/redux-state-sync.svg)](https://www.npmjs.com/package/redux-state-sync)

-### Installing
+### How to install

 Simply install it with npm.